 Brixton will make sure to say hello to just about anyone in the clubhouse, even if he doesn't know them.
 Buxton admitted he sees a lot of himself in his son, but with a more outgoing personality, which is something he stressed to him from day one.

 Still, Buxton knows the importance of letting his son be himself, something his father always allowed him to do.
 He doesn't feel the need to force baseball on him, even though Brixton has already shown the interest.
-In fact, the two of them will usually go to a local park with a baseball field after day games or any other time that Buxton is free -- an all-too-familiar scene for Buxton, who made frequent trips with to the local ballpark with his dad growing up.
+In fact, the two of them will usually go to a local park with a baseball field any time that Buxton is free -- a very familiar scene for Buxton, who made frequent trips with to the local ballpark with his dad growing up.

 "Most of the credit would go to him for taking me to the ball field every day to put in the work," Buxton said.
 "Just the small things that he could have been doing something else, he chose to go with me to the baseball field and help me reach my goal."
 (Jackson - mlb.com - 6/15/17)